MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-server-to-server-authentication-between-office-online-server-and-share.md

 8. Click **OK**.

-Repeat this procedure on each server running .
+Repeat this procedure on each server running Office Online.